daniicereezzo/Super-Mario-Bros-levels-generators/README.md

   cd ProMP
   chmod +x ./generate.sh
   ```

-  Finally, fill in the missing data in the generate.sh script.
+  Note: Remember to fill in the missing data in the generate.sh script.

 - **Execution command:**
   ```sh